xyz2610/cloudflare_access_ip_whitelist/TUTORIAL.md

 **Step 1: Obtain Your Cloudflare API Token**
 1. Log in to your Cloudflare account.
 2. Go to the "My Profile" section and generate a new API token with the required permissions for managing Access policies.
+(Access: Apps and Policies Edit)
 3. Note down the generated API token.

 **Step 2: Set Up the Script**